INTERVIEW: Mark Tremonti talks Walk the Sky, history of Alter Bridge

-An increased emphasis on production value runs parallel to Walk the Sky’s creative and thematic directions of Alter Bridge’s latest album, Walk the Sky.
+Further emphasizing production value runs parallel to creative and thematic directions of Alter Bridge’s latest album, Walk the Sky.
 Arguably the most anticipated rock album of 2019, the 14-song collection is an electrifying display of Alter Bridge’s artistic evolution.

-Operating as a response to the band’s third studio album, ABIII, Walk the Sky–the band’s first chart-topping effort–expertly negotiates a variety of themes, ranging from the defense of one’s own self-perception to the importance of valuing the present.
-Consistent with Alter Bridge’s ever-evolving artistry, Walk the Sky complements the band’s trademark riffs with an added layer of synthesizer and keyboards, providing listeners a new layer of Alter Bridge to explore.
+Operating as a response to the band’s third studio album, ABIII, Walk the Sky–-the band’s first chart-topping effort–-negotiates a variety of themes, ranging from the defense of one’s own self-perception to the importance of valuing the present.
+Consistent with Alter Bridge’s ever-evolving musicianship, Walk the Sky complements the band’s trademark riffs with a greater emphasis on synthesizer and keyboards, providing listeners with a new layer of Alter Bridge to explore.

 While the album deviates away from the dark undertones of Blackbird and ABIII, Walk the Sky still features the earth-shattering riffs and harmonized melodies that define the Alter Bridge catalogue.
 Offering an unabridged account of Kennedy’s ascension from the grips of spiritual uncertainty to the self-assured frontman he is today, the chart-topping effort confronts many of the intrapersonal challenges listeners may encounter on a daily basis.

 “ABIII was a very dark record about lack of faith and lack of hope,” said Tremonti.
 “There were songs like ‘Life Must Go On’ that still were a sadder number, but [Walk the Sky] is more about finding peace and zen and almost just a freedom and inner piece kind of thing.”

 Tremonti highlights “Godspeed,” written in honor of the recently departed Seth Luker, as his favorite song on Walk the Sky.
-According to Tremonti, the lyricism in “Godspeed” developed organically as he struggled with conflicting emotions following Luker’s passing.
-However, while “Godspeed” tackles the internal dilemmas that accompany premature loss, Tremonti states the song was written as a celebratory tribute to life and friendship.
+According to Tremonti, the lyricism in “Godspeed” operates as an organic projection of the conflicting emotions he wrestled with following Luker’s passing.
+However, while “Godspeed” tackles the internal dilemmas accompanying loss, Tremonti states that he wrote the song as a celebratory tribute to the value of friendship.